KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 (Note that online searching for standards, essays and investigations around canvas accessibility is made harder by the existence of the [Canvas LMS](https://www.instructure.com/canvas) SAAS offering, used widely by schools and colleges.
 More recently [OpenAI launched a product called Canvas](https://openai.com/index/introducing-canvas/) which doesn't help the search for relevant information.
 Not forgetting, of course, the [Canva](https://www.canva.com/) design studio thing.)

-Scrawl-canvas is a Javascript library for working with the HTML5 `<canvas>` element.
+Scrawl-canvas is a JavaScript library for working with the HTML5 `<canvas>` element.
 The library:
 + Defines a set of factory functions for creating a wide range of graphic artefacts and effects, which can be drawn on a canvas.
 + Includes an easy-to-use protocol for positioning, displaying and animating artefacts and effects across the canvas.
 + Adds functionality to make `<canvas>` elements responsive, adapting their size to their surrounding environment while remaining fully interactive.